dumbledad/GreenBox/README.md

 Then commit [32cea6](https://github.com/dumbledad/GreenBox/tree/32cea6e91f705d866d9ee9407029f2a1eaa28e8c) goes back to the simple call (without a callback).
 But the call from the Unity C# script into the iOS native C++ then calls further into an instance method on an Objective-C object.

-The current version of the code adds a callback from the Objective-C back into the Unity C# script.
+The code in [05f4e4](https://github.com/dumbledad/GreenBox/tree/05f4e47892a628401cbd8ccf308346d1bde9a7d4) adds a callback from the Objective-C back into the
+Unity C# script.

+The latest code is a very simple call from a Unity C# script into a Mono C# DLL.